-There’s a tool for every job.
-Over the years I’ve collected an array of tools that I’ve found really valuable.
-I thought it would be helpful to create a list of them here.
+There’s the ‘right’ tool for every job, and over the years through a lot of trial and error I’ve collected a collection of tools that I’ve found really valuable so I thought it would be helpful to create a list of them here.

 I intend to update this list over time.
 Enjoy!